86th (East Anglian) (Hertfordshire Yeomanry) Field Regiment, Royal Artillery: Home defence

-With no immediate prospect pf overseas service, 54th (EA) Division was placed on a lower establishment in January 1942 and it became a source of men and units for other parts of the field force.
+With no immediate prospect of overseas service, 54th (EA) Division was placed on a lower establishment in January 1942 and it became a source of men and units for other parts of the field force.
 When 42nd Armoured Division required a second field regiment, 86th (HY) Fd Rgt was assigned to it on 10 June, and moved to Hovingham and Slingsby, North Yorkshire.
 On exercises with the division's armour, regimental OP parties were now mounted in tanks.
 On 21 December the division's two field regiments, 86th (HY) and 147th (Essex Yeomanry) provided the cadres to form a new 191st (Hertfordshire and Essex Yeomanry) Fd Rgt.
 Most of 462 Bty was transferred to form 533 Bty of the new regiment and was reformed with a large number of replacements.
 86th (HY) Field Rgt then moved into winter quarters in Scarborough.
 The first two weeks of March 1943 were spent in 'Exercise Spartan', which involved much movement, 342 Bty forming part of a 'flying column' that drove from Yorkshire to seize the bridge at Hungerford, Berkshire, before retiring to a defensive 'box' in Northamptonshire.
 On completion of the exercise the regiment moved into Upton Lovell Camp in Wiltshire.